How MARCUS Reviews Sources

 That sounds simple on paper, but each stage matters because weaknesses in any one stage can limit the final answer.

-Stage 1: Query Analysis
+Stage 1: Question Analysis

 When you type a question, MARCUS first tries to understand what kind of question it is asking.